sprouffske/growthcurver/README.md

 * How to use growthcurver to get summary metrics on an entire plate of growth curves
 * What those metrics mean and some best practices for quality control

-You can find the vignette at bit.ly/1p7w6dJ.
+You can find the vignette [here](https://cran.r-project.org/web/packages/growthcurver/vignettes/Growthcurver-vignette.html).

 ## A simple working example